echasnovski/nvim/README.md

         git clone https://github.com/alexanderjeurissen/ranger_devicons ~/.config/ranger/plugins/ranger_devicons
     ```

+- **Language Server Protocols**.
+These should be handled manually for Neovim>=0.5.0.
+For a list of needed LSPs look at settings for 'nvim-lspconfig'.

 ## Notes

 - Important dependency is `pynvim` Python package.
 Path to Python executable for which it is installed should be changed in 'general/settings.vim' as 'g:python3_host_prog' variable.